HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Riskified Ltd. (RSKD) Investors with Significant Losses to Contact Firm’s Attorneys, IPO-Related Securities Class Action Filed

 Riskified Ltd. (NYSE: RSKD) Securities Class Action:

 During Riskified’s Q2 2021 earnings call on Sept.
-9, 2021, Defendants revealed that the company tended “to experience higher chargebacks when we enter a new industry.”
-And, during Riskified’s Q3 2021 earnings call on Nov.
-16, 2021, Riskified reported that its cost of revenues skyrocketed 44% year over year, blaming the sharp increase in chargeback expenses and growing customer base (including remittance and crypto categories).
+9, 2021, Defendants revealed the company tended “to experience higher chargebacks when we enter a new industry.”
+During Riskified’s Q3 2021 earnings call on Nov.
+16, 2021, Riskified reported that its cost of revenues skyrocketed 44% year over year, blaming the sharp increase in chargeback expenses and growing customer base.

 At the time of the filing of the complaint, Riskified shares traded below $6 per share, more than 70% below the IPO price.